theforeman/foreman-infra/docs/jenkins.md

 It runs the following types of tests:

-* Unit tests on the main develop and all supported stable branches of core Foreman projects
+* Tests on the develop branches of core Foreman projects
-* Pull request tests against core Foreman projects
-* Unit and pull request tests for many Foreman plugins
 * Nightly and release package building and release processes
 * Package smoke and integration testing
 * Package jobs for Pulpcore